Tropical storms Paulette and Rene form in Atlantic, with two more areas to watch

 Surprise system lurking off East Coast?

-An area of low pressure some 300 miles southwest of Bermuda could acquire some tropical characteristics in the coming days as it works to the northwest towards the Carolinas.
+An area of low pressure some 300 miles southwest of Bermuda could acquire some tropical characteristics in the coming days as it works to the northwest toward the Carolinas.
 The Hurricane Center estimates a 40 percent chance of eventual development.

 The system will bring enhanced chances of downpours late Tuesday through early Thursday for eastern North Carolina and coastal South Carolina.
 A few places near the shoreline could see two or more inches of rain where downpours pass over the same areas repeatedly.